2023 RAV Staff in Bendigo.

 A theatre producer and consultant in not-for-profit and commercial theatre, Jo was the Co-Producer of Victoria’s inaugural Regional Centre for Culture (2018) and has worked with independent artists as a producer and in mentorship roles.
 Other roles in Australia, UK and USA have included: CEO of the Queen Victoria Women’s Centre, Executive Producer of Malthouse Theatre, General Manager of a range of commercial theatre productions and head of creative development at Richard Frankel Productions in New York and Head of Business Development at Really Useful Group in London.
 A former Chair of Back to Back Theatre, Jo is the current Chair of Chamber Made.

-Susie Lyons, Director, Strategic Initiatives
+Susie Lyons, Director, Partnerships and Programming

 Country: Gunditjmara | Pronouns She/Her